 The Body’s Response: Blood Donation During a Cold

-Your body struggles to maintain adequate oxygen levels and immune responses.
+Your body may struggle more to maintain normal energy levels while also supporting immune responses.

-This imbalance might cause symptoms like weakness, dizziness, or prolonged fatigue post-donation.
+This imbalance can contribute to symptoms like weakness, dizziness, or prolonged fatigue after donation.

 Common Symptoms That Can Worsen After Donation